tropy/docs/using_tropy/templates/edit-templates.md

 ![](/assets/template-header@2x.png)

-Once you have duplicated the template, rename your duplicate and assign it a different URI.Then click Create.
+Once you have duplicated the template, rename your duplicate and assign it a different URI.Then click _Create_.

 After you have created the new template, you can change fields, add fields, or delete fields.